InsightsAndAnalysis-Kwanele/customer_churn_analysis/README.md

 -plotting the effect of charges
 -seeing which payment method most people are using

-5#Conclusion
-#Making Insights and Understanding the data
-#insight->many customers with the month-to-monh subscription left,more with a longer subcription were retained, therforefore is it better to promote year long subscription...?
+5Conclusion an Making Insights and Understanding the data -Many customers with the month-to-monh subscription left,more with a longer subcription were retained, therforefore is it better to promote year long subscription...?
-#insight->AverageMonthlyCharges were higher for the custumers that left than those who remained
-#insight->Other insights we saw how people mostly prefer to use Electronic payments than the rest (both curned and retained customers)
-#insight->Using a histogram and looking atth distribution of payments made by use on month to month contracts,the distibution was skewed to the right,showing that many user might prefer lower prices
+-AverageMonthlyCharges were higher for the custumers that left than those who remained -Other insights we saw how people mostly prefer to use Electronic payments than the rest (both curned and retained customers) -Using a histogram and looking atth distribution of payments made by use on month to month contracts,the distibution was skewed to the right,showing that many user might prefer lower prices/payments